OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaTimeSource.rst

     .. _ocatimesource_classversion:

-    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 1
+    .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 3

+        Identifies the interface version of the class.
+Any change to the class definition leads to a higher class version.
+This property is an override of the **OcaRoot** property.

         This property has id ``1.2``.

-    .. _ocatimesource_availability:

-    .. cpp:member:: OcaTimeSourceAvailability Availability

-        Availability of this time source.

-        This property has id ``3.1``.

-    .. _ocatimesource_protocol:

-    .. cpp:member:: OcaTimeProtocol Protocol

-        Time transport protocol used by this time source

-        This property has id ``3.2``.

-    .. _ocatimesource_parameters:
+    .. _ocatimesource_referencesdpdescription:

-    .. cpp:member:: OcaSDPString Parameters
+    .. cpp:member:: OcaSDPString ReferenceSDPDescription

         Parameters (identifiers, modifiers, etc.) for this time source .
-Content is an SDP timestamp reference specification as defined in RFC7273, section 4.8.
+Content is an SDP time reference specification as defined in RFC7273, section 4.8.

         This property has id ``3.3``.

+    .. _ocatimesource_timedeliverymechanism:

+    .. cpp:member:: OcaTimeDeliveryMechanism TimeDeliveryMechanism

+        Time delivery mechanism used by this time source.
+Named **Protocol** prior to v3 of this class.

+        This property has id ``3.2``.

+    .. _ocatimesource_referenceid:

+    .. cpp:member:: OcaString ReferenceID

+        Identifier of reference to which this time source is synchronized, if any.
+Not needed for all time reference types. **This property is deprecated.**

+        This property has id ``3.5``.

     .. _ocatimesource_referencetype:

     .. cpp:member:: OcaTimeReferenceType ReferenceType

-        Type of time reference to which this time source is synced, if any.
+        Type of time reference to which this time source is synchronized, if any. **This property is deprecated.**

         This property has id ``3.4``.

-    .. _ocatimesource_referenceid:

-    .. cpp:member:: OcaString ReferenceID

-        Identifier of reference to which this time source is synced, if any.
-Not needed for all reference types.

-        This property has id ``3.5``.

     .. _ocatimesource_syncstatus: